Exchanging your home

 First of all you need to register with Homes Direct.
 Once you've done that, you can see who else has registered, and they can see you.
 Then you need to find someone who wants to exchange their property with you.

 The next step is to complete a ‘Mutual Exchange Application Form’ for your property and the household you are planning to exchange with.
-Please call our Customer Service Centre on 0345 60 20 540 and an advisor will complete these forms with you.
+Please call our Customer Hub on 0345 60 20 540 and we will complete these forms with you.
 You will need the following details:

 - The names, date of birth and gender of all of your family members and those of the family you wish to exchange with